Fujifilm X20 vs Olympus PEN-F

 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X20 does not provide wifi capability.

-Both the X20 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Both the X20 and the PEN-F have been discontinued, but can regularly be found used on ebay.
 The X20 was replaced by the Fujifilm X30, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.
+Further information on the features and operation of the X20 and PEN-F can be found, respectively, in the Fujifilm X20 Manual (free pdf) or the online Olympus PEN-F Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X20 or the Olympus PEN-F – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.